 A lemon is not just a lemon: squeeze it and you’ll get juice, but you’ll miss out on the best.
 Candied, glacé, yellow, pale green, sliced, spiralled, a lemon is zest, pulp and peel.
 It is a foodstuff and an object, ingredient and ornament.
 This is precisely the aim of La Noyère: A thematic course will teach you how make the most of foodstuffs that you can use for a variety of recipes and flower arrangements.

 Make the recipe of the day in the kitchen under the guidance of Anne-Claude, before heading to Anne-Catherine’s table to savour it, while she shows you how to use different plants, flowers and objects to create floral arrangements.
 You’ll go home with a new recipe, learnt during the workshop, and a new outlook on shape, the simplicity of which is an open invitation to be creative..

 A culinary workshop in the kitchen, lunch in the dining room, floral design in the studio, a walk in the garden… Such is the experience on offer in the beautiful surroundings of La Noyère, an elegant 18th century mansion in the middle of the vineyards of Mont-sur-Rolle, a small village set on the banks of Lake Geneva, 30 minutes away from Geneva and Lausanne.

 Look out for the full programme! clic here

-Price per workshop: CHF 140 (dinner and material included)
+Price per workshop: CHF 140-180 depending on the thematic (dinner and material included)